Skip to main content

 We’ll assess each application on its merits and offer the type of help that is most appropriate to your situation.

-We will acknowledge your request for financial assistance within 24 hours of receiving it.
+We’ll acknowledge your request for financial assistance within two business days of receiving your request.

-We will then review your application and may be able to offer you assistance if you are suffering genuine financial difficulties or hardship and can demonstrate that you are still able to meet your loan and credit contract obligations if provided with assistance.
+We’ll then review your application and may be able to offer you assistance if you're suffering genuine financial hardship and can demonstrate that you're still able to meet your loan and credit contract obligations if provided with assistance.

-We will advise whether we are able to offer you financial hardship assistance, or any other appropriate arrangement within 21 days of receiving your application.
+We'll advise whether we are able to offer you financial hardship assistance, or any other appropriate arrangement within 21 days of receiving your application along with all supporting information.

 In line with legislation introduced 1 July 2022, if you receive help for financial hardship, BCU Bank is required to indicate that you are under 'Financial Hardship Assistance' and a record will be placed on your repayment history indicator.
 This will be in place for a period of 12 months from the date assistance was provided.
 We will not advise any credit provider of the reason for assistance.